apache/pekko-http/docs/src/main/paradox/client-side/http2.md

 ### HTTP Upgrade mechanism

-The Akka HTTP client doesn't support HTTP/1 to HTTP/2 negotiation over plaintext using the `Upgrade` mechanism.
+The Apache Pekko HTTP client doesn't support HTTP/1 to HTTP/2 negotiation over plaintext using the `Upgrade` mechanism.

 ## Request-response ordering

 For HTTP/2 connections the responses are not guaranteed to arrive in the same order that the requests were emitted to the server, for example a request with a quickly available response may outrun a previous request that the server is slower to respond to.
 For HTTP/2 it is therefore important to have a way to correlate the response with the request it was made for.
-This can be achieved through a @apidoc[RequestResponseAssociation] set on the request, Akka HTTP will pass such association objects on to the response.
+This can be achieved through a @apidoc[RequestResponseAssociation] set on the request, Apache Pekko HTTP will pass such association objects on to the response.

 In this sample the built-in @scala[`akka.http.scaladsl.model.ResponsePromise`]@java[`akka.http.javadsl.model.ResponseFuture`] `RequestResponseAssociation`  is used to return